tsuyo-itai/dev_todo_apl/README.md

-AuthFunction may not have authorization defined, Is this okay? [y/N]: y AuthCreateFunction may not have authorization defined, Is this okay? [y/N]: y GetMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y CreateFunction may not have authorization defined, Is this okay? [y/N]: y DeleteFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: Y
+AuthFunction may not have authorization defined, Is this okay? [y/N]: y AuthCreateFunction may not have authorization defined, Is this okay? [y/N]: y GetMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y CreateMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y UpdateMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y DeleteMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y SearchMyToDoFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: Y
 SAM configuration file [samconfig.toml]: Enter
 SAM configuration environment [default]: Enter